 2. Italian Culture through Language - 3/4 US credits

-The course will teach the main grammar topics of Italian language and will be put into practice either in classrooms (conversations, role plays, games, songs) or in selected locations.
-The program will also include excursions and academic activities in markets and supermarkets, restaurant and cafeterias, exhibitions and museums, historical buildings and locations of cultural interest.
-By the end of the course the students will communicate using proper grammar in the written and spoken language: ask questions, ask for information, do descriptions, talk about their life and family, order in a restaurant, talk about present, past and future events.
-They are also able to understand easy Italian.
-They will reach level A1 according to the rules of Quadro Comune Europeo (European Framework)
+The course will teach the main grammar topics of Italian language, which will be put into practice both in classrooms (conversations, role plays, games, songs) and in selected locations.
+The program will also include site visits and academic activities in markets and supermarkets, restaurant and cafeterias, exhibitions and museums, historical buildings and locations of cultural interest.
+By the end of the course the students will be able to use proper grammar and vocabulary to communicate in basc interactions both in the written and spoken language: ask questions, ask for information, talk about their life and family, order in a restaurant, talk about present, past and future events.
+They will also able to understand basic Italian and reach level A1 of the European Framework of Reference for Languages.

 3. Italian Language for Singers - 3/4 US credits